farmera/sare_grant/study_results_drones.md

 #### Material and Methods

 * An area of second-year sugar cane 'stubble' measuring 1000 ft by 180 ft was dedicated during the 2017 year.
-* A series of random sections were laid out and treated with variable amounts of N fertilizer.
+* A series of random sections were laid out and treated with variable amounts of nitrogen fertilizer.

 Once planted, a stand of sugar cane may be harvested up to four times in as many seasons.
 A season runs about 9 months and after each harvest the cane remaining in the ground sends up new shoots.
 While successive harvests give decreasing